Republican leader, Capitol officers and aide shot at congressional baseball practice

 Multiple people were shot at a congressional baseball team practice in Virginia Wednesday morning.

-Those injured include Majority Whip Rep. Steve Scalise, R-La., and two Capitol police officers, according to multiple reports.
+Those injured include Majority Whip Rep. Steve Scalise, R-La., two Capitol police officers, a congressional aide and the shooter, according to multiple reports.
+Alexandria Police Chief Michael Brown said five people were transported to the hospital.

 “Scalise was on second base, and was crawling out, leaving a trail of blood,” said Rep. Mo Brooks, R-Ala., in an interview on CNN, describing it as a “hip wound.”
-Scalise is undergoing surgery but is in stable condition at MedStar Washington Hospital Center, according to a statement by his office.
+Scalise underwent surgery and is in stable condition at MedStar Washington Hospital Center, according to a statement by his office.

 “Prior to entering surgery, the Whip was in good spirits and spoke to his wife by phone,” the statement said.
 “He is grateful for the brave actions of the U.S. Capitol Police, first responders, and colleagues.”